mrsuman2002/A_modular_Plugin-CodeChat/CodeChat_Server/install.rst

 ------------------
 To use an external renderer, such as those listed `above <optional installs>`_, provide a `CodeChat Server configuration file`_.

 ..
-TODO: Provide example files for the renderers above, plus a script to build all docs (run Sphinx, run builders on all templates, copy the output files to a single HTML location).
-I need a way to upload these to readthedocs -- perhaps a github branch that is force-pushed with each docs build, then rtd pulls from?
-Dropbox?
-Some other way to push the built HTML?
+TODO: Provide example files for the renderers above, plus multiple invocations of  ``subprocess.call`` in ``conf.py`` to run builders on all the templates.
+For builders not installed on readthedocs, I'll need to manually commit these to git.

 ..
 TODO: document how to run the universal extension.